shelter pets in need

 Each order helps pets in need

-While many dog breeds were created to help us with tasks like hunting game, guarding property, and pulling sleds, the Shih Tzu was bred to be our loving companions, a job these affectionate little guys do very well!
+While many dog breeds were created to help us with tasks like hunting game, guarding property, and pulling sleds, the Shih Tzu was bred to be our loving companion, a job these affectionate little guys do very well!
 Interested in learning more about the adorable Shih Tzu?
-Read on…
+Read on!

-Some experts say they originated in Tibet and eventually made their way to China, others say China is their place of origin.
-Either way, they quickly became a treasured lap dog of Chinese royalty.
+Some experts say they originated in Tibet and eventually made their way to China.
+Others say China is their place of origin.
+Either way, they quickly became treasured lap dogs of Chinese royalty.

 The name Shih Tzu can be translated as "little lion" or "lion dog"—a nod to their furry heads and faces.
-They are also called "chrysanthemum dogs" because of the way the fur on their faces grows out from their button noses every which way, like the petals of a flower!
+They are also called "chrysanthemum dogs" because the fur on their faces grows out from their button noses every which way, like the petals of a flower!

 Some experts speculate that the Lhasa Apso and possibly the Pekingese went into creating the Shih Tzu.
-In fact, in its early years in England it was originally classified as a type of Apso, but became a totally separate breed in the early 1900s.
+In fact, in its early years in England, it was initially classified as a type of Apso but became a separate breed in the early 1900s.

-You'll see Shih Tzus at dog shows with long, flowing silky hair, but grooming the full coat takes a good amount of work, and many Shih Tzu parents prefer to give their dogs a "puppy" cut to make grooming more manageable.
+You'll see Shih Tzu dogs at shows with long, flowing, silky hair, but grooming the full coat takes a good amount of work, and many Shih Tzu parents prefer to give their dogs a "puppy" cut to make grooming more manageable.

-Don't buy Shih Tzu puppies from pet stores or online ads, chances are these dogs came from a puppy mill.
-Check out the American Shih Tzu Club to find reputable breeders (and for lots of great information on the breed), or find a Shih Tzu rescue organization near you for adoptable pups in need of a good home!
+Don't buy Shih Tzu puppies from pet stores or online ads; chances are these dogs came from a puppy mill.
+Check out the American Shih Tzu Club to find reputable breeders (and for lots of great information on the breed), or find a Shih Tzu rescue organization near you for adoptable pups needing a good home!